Best TV shows for parents to watch on TV now, like BBC's Motherland

 For the last stages of pregnancy/early newborn days: Workin' Moms, Netflix

 A Canadian sitcom created by Catherine Reitman (who plays the lead role of Kate Foster opposite her real-life husband, Philip Sternberg, as on-screen partner, Nathan), this show follows four women who have just become mothers, and their various journeys into parenthood: one's already got an older child so is dealing with her work as a psychiatrist and older daughter as well as her baby, another has postpartum depression and a third is ambivalent about her baby (and her partner, who has taken to parenting in a way she can't relate to).
 The character of Kate is coping with exciting new career opportunities while reconciling herself to her new role of working mother, dealing with relationship challenges and learning how her personal life slots into her advancing career.
 It's funny and heartwarming, and the toddler group sessions are particularly brilliant, while it doesn't shy away from difficult issues either, like mental health issues post-baby and unplanned pregnancy.
-Seasons 1-2 are currently on Netflix; Season 3 is coming at the end of August 2019.
+Seasons 1-3 are currently on Netflix.

 For those with school-age kids: Good Girls, Netflix